-CIPFA Principle How the LFC meets the principle Principle A - Behaving with integrity, with commitment to ethical values, and respect for the rule of law Behaving with integrity through leadership is provided by the LFC, the Top Management Group and senior officers.
-Behavioural framework outlining the behaviours expected of all employees in the organisation at all levels, following the leading self, leading the function and leading the service model.
+CIPFA Principle How the LFC meets the principle Principle A - Behaving with integrity, with commitment to ethical values, and respect for the rule of law Behaving with integrity through leadership is provided by the LFC, the Top Management Group and senior officers Behavioural framework outlining the behaviours expected of all employees in the organisation at all levels, following the leading self, leading the function and leading the service model.
 The Behavioural framework focusses on compassion, togetherness, accountability and the Togetherness Strategy and action plan focusses in part on leadership skills and behaviours.
 This is supported by a scheme of governance, anti-fraud measures, and whistleblowing procedures which are reviewed as and when required, and not less than every three years.
+Director of Corporate Services is the Head of Paid Service and is responsible for all LFC staff.
 Director of Corporate Services is also the LFC's Section 127 Officer and is responsible for safeguarding the LFC's financial position and ensuring value for money.
-General Counsel to the Commissioner is the Monitoring Officer who is responsible for ensuring legality and promoting high standards of conduct and for reporting to the LFC on cases of maladministration.
-Decision-making framework and scrutiny and review arrangements (see para 8 below).
-Register of Interests, Declarations of Gifts and Hospitality, politically restricted roles.
-All reports presented for decision receive professional advice and input from finance and legal to ensure they comply with budget and legal requirements.
+General Counsel to the Commissioner is the Monitoring Officer who is responsible for ensuring legality and promoting high standards of conduct and for reporting to the LFC on cases of maladministration Decision-making framework and scrutiny and review arrangements (see para 8 below) Register of Interests, Declarations of Gifts and Hospitality, politically restricted roles All reports presented for decision receive professional advice and input from finance and legal to ensure they comply with budget and legal requirements